Jordanm37/AOSC-Computervision/README.md

 3. To toggle SSD, set `use_SSD = True` on line `xx`.
 4. To toggle the library function, set `use_library = True` on line `xx`.
 5. To toggle the handmade cross correlation, set `use_handmade = True` on line `xx`.
 Currently this method takes approximately one hour.
+6. To toggle the faster handmade convolution method, set `speed_up = True` on line cc.

 To excecute 1D spectral cross correlation algortithm, follow these steps:
 1. Run `python signal_offset_FT.py` to process files `sensorData1` and `sensorData2`.